asteasolutions/zod-to-openapi/README.md

   - `query`, `params` - being instances of `ZodObject`
   - `body` - being any `zod` instance
   - `headers` - an array of `zod` instances
-- `responses` - an object where the key is the status code or `default` and the value is either:
+- `responses` - an object where the key is the status code or `default` and the value is an object with a `description` and a `content` record where:
-  - an instance of `ZodVoid` - meaning a no content response
+  - the key is a `mediaType` string like `application/json`
-  - an object with `mediaType` (a string like `application/json`) and a `schema` of any zod type
+  - and the value is an object with a `schema` of any `zod` type

 #### Defining route parameters